kieubo90/kieubo90/README.md

 :books: **Self-Learning:** Thanks to platforms like Udemy and Coursera.

 ✉️ Stay in Touch: I'm always open to connecting with fellow developers, sharing knowledge, and exploring new opportunities.
-Feel free to drop me a message!
+Feel free to send me an email!

-🌟  **Final Thoughts:** If you're interested in what I'm currently working on or would like to collaborate, please take a look at my repositories.
-I also have a detailed CV available for those keen to dive deeper into my professional journey.
+🌟  **Final Thoughts:** If you're interested in what I'm currently working on or would like to collaborate, please take a look at my repositories, I also attached my CV below.

 ###
 ###